agonzago/gpm_ideas/parser/state_space_spacification.md

     For simplicity it is easier to split the matrices of the system taking into account the kind of variable we have (endogenous states, exogenous state, and controls).

-2. When computing the solution of the model variables are ordered as follows
+3. When computing the jacobbian of the model equations variables are ordered as follows

         variables = self.state_variables + self.control_variables